 FINANCIAL STATEMENT ANALYSIS (5 ECTS)

-The course is primarily focused on acquiring basic concepts for interpretation of financial reports as a ground for business decision-making process at management level.
+The course is primarily focused on acquiring basic concepts for interpretation of financial reports as a ground for the business decision-making process at the management level.
 The course is especially concerned with the static analysis of financial statements (balance sheet, income statement and cash flow statement), and dynamic analysis of the future cash flows of the investment projects.
 It emphasizes the valuation of debtor’s instruments and capital, based on internationally adopted standards.

 MANAGEMENT OF CHANGE AND HUMAN RESOURCES (5 ECTS)

 Management of Change and Human Resources focuses on the microaspect of change, as well as psychological resistance to change.
 In this course, you will cover the basic functions of human resource management by studying your organization, by working with others, and by completing a project.
 You will also engage in an analysis of workplaces and job descriptions.
 The functions covered in this course include: recruiting, selection and introduction to the workplace, employee training, etc.